The Best Gaming Console For Girls

 9.)
 Sega CD – My favorite game series, Lunar, started here and was later remade for PSOne and PSP.
 Working Designs released a lot of other great JRPGs on this console including Vay, Popful Mail, and other publishers released awesome games too like Willy Beamish, Shining Force CD, and others.
 Here’s a list of some Sega CD games for girls.

-Dungeon Explorer is an action role-playing video game co-developed by Hudson Soft and Westone and published by Sega in North America on May 1995 exclusively for the Sega CD and later in Europe by Hudson Soft on the same year.
+From Wikipedia, the free encyclopedia Dungeon Explorer is an action role-playing video game co-developed by Hudson Soft and Westone and published by Sega in North America in May 1995 exclusively for the Sega CD and later in Europe by Hudson Soft the same year.

 No Title